 Group Therapy for PTSD

 Individuals who have been through significant trauma sometimes end up dealing with something known as Post Traumatic Stress Disorder, or PTSD.
 Due to the alienating nature of this disorder, working in group can be very beneficial for these patients.

 A group session for PTSD might limit participation to those with PTSD from a specific trigger, such as war.
 Different traumas can require different therapeutic techniques, so this can make it more productive for participants.

-LifeStance Health specializes in Group Therapy with over 600 locations in 34 states.
+LifeStance Health specializes in Group Therapy with multiple locations in 33 states.
 Services vary by location.